 I decided to become a counselor after handling my own mental health challenges and being exposed to a therapist who looked like me.
 I grew up believing that prayer was how to get through mood disorders and never knew that I could be allowed to have an equitable space where I could be vulnerable with someone who understood me as a Black woman.

 I am inspired by the resiliency and strength in my clients who have gone through traumatic experiences but are still standing on the other side.
 I'm also inspired by those who are willing to take that first step and ask for help.
 It takes a lot of courage and it's not an easy feat to open up to a stranger but it's inspiring to see and experience.

 You can find space where you are supported, accepted, and heard.
 Reach out to schedule your first appointment.
 When you call our scheduling line, our Intake Coordinator can answer any questions you might have.
-To schedule your first appointment, call 312-715-8234, or email [email protected].
+To schedule your first appointment, click on this link or email [email protected].
 I'm here for you.

 More About Ashyle

 - Everyone's journey is unique and everyone will go through their own timeframe for healing.
 People deserve to be heard and have a supportive and protective space free from judgment.

 - People deserve equal access to mental health treatment.
 The same way that physical health is important, our mental health and well-being is too.

 - You are the expert of your life.

 - Healing is possible and we all deserve to thrive and move away from a state of survival only.